Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

    available for new users)
  - An [Azure Machine Learning Studio](https://studio.azureml.net/) account.
  - A Windows Desktop or as Windows based [Azure Virtual Machine](https://azure.microsoft.com/en-us/services/virtual-machines/) to run a data generation tool.

+### Naming Convention

+This deployment guide walks the readers through the creation of each of the Cortana Intelligence Suite services in the solution architecture defined in Section 2.
+As there are usually many interdependent components in a solution, [Azure Resource Manager]{https://azure.microsoft.com/en-gb/features/resource-manager/} enables you to group all Azure services in one solution into a resource group.
+Each component in the resource group is called a resource.
+We want to use a common name for the different services we are creating.
+However, several services, such as Azure Storage, require a unique name for the storage account across a region and hence this format should provide the user with a unique identifier.
+To address this, the remainder of this document will use the assumption that the base service name we refer to as **manufacture** is actually spelled:
+ manufact[UI][N]

+Where [UI] is the user's initials and N is a random integer that you choose.
+Characters must be entered in in lowercase.

+So for example, Steven X. Smith might use a base service name of manufactxs01, and all services names below should follow the same namig pattern:
+ - ***manufactureehns*** should actually be spelled ***manufactxs01ehns***
+ - ***manufactureeh*** should actually be spelled ***manufactxs01eh***

+While in general the users can choose to follow this naming scheme or use their own naming, we note the functions of the Azure Stream Analytics (ASA) Job MUST be named waypoint**N** (i.e. waypoint0), where N = 0..4  matches the number from the ml endpoint.
+Changing the names is certainly possible, but it requires name changing for the ML services as weell, which is beyond the scope of this project.

 # Manual Steps
 This section will walk you through the steps to manually create the manufacturing solution in your Azure subscription.